Ada-Developers-Academy/core-unit-2/intro-to-web-development/web-applications-and-layers.md

 ## Learning Goals

-- Compare front-end, back-end, and full-stack
+- Compare the difference between front-end, back-end, and full-stack programming
 - Define API

 ## Introduction

 Take thirty seconds to close your eyes, and picture logging into a social media site.
-What actions did you take?What did you need to click or tap?
+What actions did you take?
+What did you need to click or tap?
 What kind of form shows up?
 When does the page change?
 Why did it change, and how did you know you were logged in?

 Keep picturing this social media site, and imagine browsing your profile and your friend's profile.
 What pieces of data is shown for every user?
 What pages show your username?
 What pages show your email address?
 What pages show your profile picture?
 What data must change when you add a friend?
 What data must change when your friend changes their name?